bobgreenshields/rivers-of-blood/new monsters/Guard.md

 When a creature misses you with a melee attack, you can use your reaction and expend one superiority die to make a melee weapon attack against the creature.
 If you hit, you add the superiority die to the attack's damage roll.

 #### Trip Attack
 When you hit a creature with a weapon attack, you can expend one superiority die to attempt to knock the target down.
 You add the superiority die to the attack's damage roll, and if the target is Large or smaller, it must make a Strength saving throw.
 On a failed save, you knock the target prone.
+DC 8 + Prof + Str (Dex) mod